-- Face cloth – A face cloth is perfect for cleansing your pores at the end of a long day and keeping your face sweat and grim free.
+- Face cloth – A face cloth is perfect for cleansing your pores at the end of a long day and keeping your face sweat and grime free.

-- Hand sanitiser – Being out amongst nature, you’ll often need to eat on the road or do you business behind a bush.
+- Hand sanitiser – Being out amongst nature, you’ll often need to eat on the road or do your business behind a bush.
 Hand sanitiser will help you stay hygienic!

 - Bug spray – Mosquito bites can be some of the most irritating things ever; ensure you have a good stock of bug spray – especially if you’re travelling near water.